MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 AppCenter.start(application, "{Your App Secret}", Distribute::class.java)
 ```

 Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
-Android Studio automatically suggests the required import statement once you add a reference to the `Distribute` class to the `start()` method, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class:
+Android Studio automatically suggests the required import statement once you add a reference to the `Distribute` class to the `start()` method, but if you see an error that the class names aren't recognized, add the following lines to the import statements in your activity class:

 ```java
 import com.microsoft.appcenter.AppCenter;